 Environmental Monitoring & Assessment

-Article VI of the LBS Protocol addresses the issue of monitoring and assessment programmes.
+Article VI of the Pollution or LBS Protocol recommends the need for monitoring and assessment programmes.

-- assess the effectiveness of measures taken to implement the Protocol.'
+- assess the effectiveness of measures taken to implement the Protocol.

 Latest News on our Environmental Monitoring and Assessment Activities